Mike Pence makes unannounced visit to Iraq to visit U.S. troops

 "My sense is that now with our troops in the region and in the air that Kurdish forces, Syrian Democratic Forces as well as the Kurdish population here in the region that the American people are with them," Pence told reporters.
 "These are allies that fought shoulder to shoulder with us bravely to defeat ISIS."

-The trip to Iraq was kept secret for security purposes, according to a traveling pool with the vice president.
-It is Pence’s first trip to Iraq as vice president.
+The trip to Iraq was kept secret for security purposes, according to a traveling pool with Pence, who was making his first trip to Iraq as vice president.
+He spent some of his time there delivering remarks and then serving a Thanksgiving meal to U.S. troops stationed at Al Asad Air Base.

+The meal included a combination of turkey, prime rib, ham, macaroni and cheese, mashed potatoes, corn, cranberry sauce and dinner roles.
+Some soldiers broke out into chants of "USA" when he arrived, and in return Pence doled out portions of turkey on their plates.

+“We served up a little bit of turkey, and maybe there’s some leftovers for you if you head over to the mess hall,” Pence told service members.
+“And I know it doesn’t beat a home-cooked meal or spending time with your families, but we hope that maybe we brought a little bit of home here to Al Asad.”

 This is the first high-profile visit by the Trump administration since the White House announced it would withdraw troops from Syria, creating a military power vacuum in the region.

-The vice president arrived with his wife, Karen Pence, and was greeted by U.S. Ambassador Matthew Tueller, Lt.
+When the vice president arrived in the country with his wife, Karen Pence, he was greeted by U.S. Ambassador Matthew Tueller, Lt.
 Gen. Pat White, Col. Daniel Leavitt, and Sgt.
 Major Gerald Knight.

 The Iraqi Human Rights Commission said 264 protesters have been killed and 12,000 protesters and security forces injured as tens of thousands of people have taken to the streets in recent weeks demanding sweeping political change amid accusations of endemic corruption among Iraq's governing elite.